mxngls/maxh.site/src/why_and_why_not.md

 ---
-title: "About this website and myself"
+title: "Why and why not"
 date: "2023-11-19"
+description: "The raison d'être of this website"
 ---

 ## Exposing yourself